luontola/tdd-mooc/data/3-challenges.md

 </div>
 </div>

 Tests can then replace the untestable thing with a value object or a test double.

+\* In a functional language without inheritance, you could extract the untestable code to a function and pass in the function as a parameter, or use [dynamic binding](https://clojuredocs.org/clojure.core/binding).

 ## Test doubles